MiSTer-devel/mr-fusion/README.md

 ## Acknowledgements

 Thanks to Sorgelig, Rysha, Ziggurat, alanswx, r0ni and Locutus73 for their insights.
-Thanks to [amoore2600](https://www.youtube.com/channel/UC_IynEJIMqkYaCVjEk_EIlg) for pushing me to build this.
+Thanks to amoore2600 for pushing me to build this.
+Thanks to everyone else who contributes to the MiSTer FPGA project.

 ## Disclaimer